Aldobrandini Madonna (Titian)

-The Aldobrandini Madonna (also known as The Virgin and Child with the Infant Saint John and a Female Saint or Donor or The Virgin and Child with the Infant Saint John and Saint Catherine) is an oil painting on canvas by Titian, dating to around 1530 and now in the National Gallery, London.
-There are studio copies in the Galleria Palatina in Florence and in the Kunsthistorisches Museum in Vienna.
+The Aldobrandini Madonna (also known as The Virgin and Child with the Infant Saint John and a Female Saint or Donor or The Virgin and Child with the Infant Saint John and Saint Catherine) is an oil painting on canvas by Titian, dating to c.
+1530.
+It is held in the National Gallery, in London.
+There are studio copies in the Galleria Palatina, in Florence, and in the Kunsthistorisches Museum, in Vienna.